shsagir/play-area-sync/docs/env-vars.md

 ## Problem

 You probably run at least two deployments of your App: a local one for development and one in the cloud (here on fortrabbit) for production.
 Both instances probably have access to a database.
-Your local MySQL has of course different credentials as the remote one.
-Your config file storing this information is under Git version control.
+Your local MySQL has of course different credentials than the remote one.
+Your config file, storing this information, is under Git version control.
 So how to deal with different environment-specific configurations of one App?

 ## Solution